Department of Biology

 Invited Seminar Series -

 Speakers are invited to present their research interests to the biology department.
 These seminars are usually held on Wednesdays from 4:00pm to 5:00pm in SIMS 215 and are open to the public.
-Print Schedule - pdf, 26.5 kb
+Print Schedule - pdf,

 Senior Biology Major Earns Undergraduate Microbiology Award

 Winthrop University senior Kara Hardwick of Charleston, SC, recently was awarded the Raymond W. Sarber Award by the American Society of Microbiology.
-The only undergraduate recipient of the award in the country, she will be honored in May at the 2104 American Society of Microbiology annual meeting in Boston.
+The only undergraduate recipient of the award in the country, she was honored in May at the 2104 American Society of Microbiology annual meeting in Boston.
 Read/Print Article - pdf, 42.4 kb